Dreambound

 1. Update your resume: Highlight your Medication Aide certification, any relevant healthcare experience, and your skills and qualifications on your resume.
 Be sure to include any additional certifications or training that may be relevant to the role.

-2. Network: Reach out to your professional contacts, such as instructors from your Medication Aide training program, classmates, and healthcare professionals you may have worked with during your clinical experience.
+2. Network effectively: Reach out to your professional contacts, such as instructors from your Medication Aide training program, classmates, and healthcare professionals you may have worked with during your clinical experience.
 Let them know that you are seeking employment as a Medication Aide and ask if they have any leads or recommendations.

 3. Search for job openings: Look for job openings at healthcare facilities in your area.
 Online job boards, healthcare industry websites, and local newspapers are all good resources for finding job listings.
 Consider reaching out directly to healthcare facilities that you are interested in to inquire about any current or upcoming job openings.